-- What if 50% of your staff was out sick with the flu for several weeks? - What if your building was destroyed by fire?
+- What if 50% of your staff was out sick with the flu for several weeks? - What if your office was destroyed by fire?
 Where would you go? - What if your specialized equipment was damaged or destroyed? - What if you lost access to the Internet?

 When creating your recovery tasks be sure to include enough details to make them useful.
 If they are too vague they won't be helpful.
 Include important steps to take, required resources, and key contacts needed to complete the task.
-An effective recovery strategy and recovery tasks should be easily understood by all of your recovery team.
+Don't make them overly complicated either.
+An effective recovery strategies and tasks should be easily understood by all of your recovery team.

 Task: Complete a Recovery Planning Worksheet for each function you have identified.
-Additional copies of the worksheet can be downloaded from the Business Continuity section at http://emergency.yale.edu
+Additional copies of the worksheet can be downloaded from the Business Continuity section at http://emergency.yale.edu.